Foster Yeoman: History

 The company was founded by Foster Yeoman, from Hartlepool, at Dulcote, near Wells, in 1923.
 He was a former ship owner and had worked in the iron and steel business.

-After the conflict, with Foster Yeoman ailing, business declined and the company came full circle, returning to a £20,000 turnover it had enjoyed in 1923.
+After the Second World War, with Foster Yeoman ailing, business declined and the company came full circle, returning to a £20,000 turnover it had enjoyed in 1923.
 During 1949, Foster died and his son, John Foster Yeoman, became a managing director at the age of 21.
 Educated at Monkton Combe School, Millfield and the University of Bristol, he set about turning the company around, despite his youth and inexperience.
 John employed Ron Torr to redevelop the plant and, within four years, the company had returned to profit.

 Dulcote was not the best location and, with an eye to rising costs, competition and the need for future expansion, John Yeoman bought the under-exploited Merehead Quarry at East Cranmore in Somerset in 1958.
 Significant development of the site was undertaken; at John Yeoman's behest, the branch line between Merehead and Westbury was re-opened to permit trains to serve the quarry.
 The use of rail transport to deliver materials proved to be effective, permitting annual production to be raised as high as five million tonnes during the early 1970s.
 By the 1980s, around eight million tonnes of material was being extracted each year from Merehead alone.

 The stone had been carried to its destination by lorry since 1949, but now Foster Yeoman reverted to rail transport.
 The Merehead Stone Terminal was established in 1970 to handle the transfer of aggregate onto high capacity freight trains.
 This development was followed by the building of the railhead depot and coating plant at Botley, Hampshire, in 1973.
 On its 75th anniversary, the company published a colorful pictorial history of the company with a focus on its use of railway transport to move the aggregate.